DantArenas/Ruby_Challenge/README.md

 ```
 Write your command
 ```
-The cliet has some useful methods and shortcuts to make easier for a human user to type commands.
+The client has some useful methods and shortcuts to make easier for human users to type in commands.
 For example, the 'add_line_generator', wich sends to the server an 'Add' command, with the specific byte size of the data, so the user doesn't have to guess it.
-The shortcuts are listed below after the available commands.
+The shortcuts are listed below, after the available commands.

 To **close** the client connection you can type in the command "**_close_**" or "**_quit_**", just like that.
 If you finish the execution of the client, it will also notify the server, so it can close that connection and free up processing for a new client.